brxndxnpx/VBA/Excel/Classes/FileSystem/README.md

 ## Usage

 This will get all files on the user's desktop (not files in sub-folders) and prints them to the immediate window.
-- The `Desktop` function is referenced in [Environment.bas](../../../Excel/Modules/Environment/Environment.bas).
+- The `Desktop` function used below is referenced in [Environment.bas](../../../Excel/Modules/Environment/Environment.bas).

 With [Environment.bas](../../../Excel/Modules/Environment/Environment.bas).